JacobJ215/Churn-Analysis-and-Prediction/README.md

 ## Conclusion
 In this project, we analyzed the telecom churn rate using various machine learning algorithms.
 The best performing model was XGBoost with an accuracy of 81.22%.
 We also performed SHAP analysis to interpret the XGBoost model and found that MonthlyCharges, Tenure, and InternetService_Fiber optic were the most important features in predicting churn.

+Created a machine learning model to predict customer churn based on various features.
+Conducted exploratory data analysis and data preprocessing using pandas, numpy, seaborn, matplotlib, and plotly.
+Achieved an accuracy of [insert accuracy result here] by training and testing multiple machine learning models using LazyClassifier and hyperparameter tuning with GridSearchCV.
+Also, created a list of customers based on their risk of churn probability.